dragonfly-science/dragonfly-website/content/publications/armstrong_avoiding_2008.md

 ---
-tags: yvan, habitat fragements, bird
+tags: yvan, habitat fragments, bird
 ---
 Habitat fragmentation can potentially have negative impacts on many species because of both changes